 A Good Mail Day

-From this humble place, I began a collection.
-I’ve accumulated more than a dozen photographs of mailboxes taken within an hour’s drive from my home.
-The photographs in this series document moments when light and subject converge in a particular place, calling for attention, and infusing familiar scenes with meaning.
-Most come from rural routes and country roads, a few from small towns and cities, but none from subdivisions with mandated mailbox conformity.
 These mailboxes sit on stoops.
 They perch on single poles before white picket fences.
 They line up at trailer parks and campgrounds.
 They welcome visitors to farms and old home places.
 They dot the sides of winding back roads and mark dead ends with no turn-arounds.
-Every home has a mailbox and in some manner, the mailbox, sits as a testament to faith as though we need to believe good news might arrive any day.
+Every home has a mailbox.
+And the mailbox sits as a testament to faith, as though we need to believe good news might arrive any day.

-Mailboxes stand as a kind of sanctuary against change.
-Our conversations are now mostly by way of email and texting, but for all the connection the internet provides we are still often left lonely and lost and longing.
-Walking to the mailbox is a daily meditation for many folks.
-The quarter mile down the lane, along the wire fence nearly covered in poke weed, leads to the galvanized metal mailbox, where hope is delivered.
-In my own home, we race to see who can get to the mail first.
+In my home, we race to see who can get to the mail first.
 Even though the mail is mostly junk, we live for the days when the mail has real handwritten letters and cards for us.
 We recall with joy the college acceptance letters, with solace the cards that came when my father passed away, and with gratitude the notes of encouragement that arrived when cancer made itself at home with us.
 Delivered directly to me by the Postal Service, thank-you’s and invitations along with postcards and letters keep me in good company.
 The miles between are dissolved by the simple act of raising the flag for outgoing mail.

 When I stop and think about why I photograph mailboxes, the answer is fairly simple.